danteay/hapi-api/README.md

 history track for all liked properties the `liked_history` table will keep any type of liked movement (liked or unliked) and keep the relation between property, user and the time of the movement execution

+If we could choose any other DB to store Liked properties I would suggest AWS QLDB (AWS Quantum Ledger Data Base).
+This database keep tracking of all the historic changes of a record even when the record was deleted.
+This DB has immutable records so, any modification of a record at the end is a new record with new values and the DB keeps the latest value for that entry.

 [1]: https://serverless.com/
 [2]: https://github.com/dherault/serverless-offline